Looking for a blacksmith starter kit with exactly what you need and nothing you don’t?

 The anvil I use in the shop is a 70 pound NC Tool Company brand anvil.

-I own two of them and they’re each responsible for hundreds of projects.
+I own two of them and they’re each responsible for thousands of projects.

 Why I like them: